frankframework/frank-flow/README.md

 ### Frank!Runner

-The easiest way to get started with the Frank!Flow is with help of the Frank!Runner.
-Look here to get up and started with the Frank!Runner: https://github.com/ibissource/frank-runner.
+The easiest way to get started with the Frank!Flow is with help of the [Frank!Runner](https://github.com/ibissource/frank-runner).
 You can skip this if you already have a Frank!Runner.

 ### Frank2Frank!Flow